 Embroidery Isn’t the Same As Printing

-Remember, custom embroidery is very different from printing–even though both methods start with graphic design.
+It should look like this: Remember, custom embroidery is very different from printing–even though both methods start with graphic design.
+Visit T-Shirt Express Ohio, to know more about the difference between them.
 It’s perfect for adorning clothing, bags, or other fabric items with a company logo, mascot, or lettering, but there are limitations regarding how detailed the image can be.
 And keep in mind that cost is based on the number of stitches your design needs, so extensive or detailed designs will cost more.

 For more apparel and interior decorating advice, be sure to look at the other articles on our lifestyle blog.